Waziup/waziup.io-old/content/tutorials/usecases/weather/_index.md

 #### 9) Download & Install Arduino
-To download the Arduino IDE 1.6.6 or later go to the Arduino [website](https://www.arduino.cc/en/Main/Software).
+To download the Arduino IDE 1.6.6 or later go to the Arduino <a href="https://www.arduino.cc/en/Main/Software" target="_blank">website</a>.

 #### 10) Add Adafruit Boards to Arduino
 To add the Adafruit Boards in the Arduino IDE go to “Arduino”, “Preferences” and include the link for Adafruit boards in the "Additional Boards Manager URLs".
-This link can be found in the official Adafruit [guide](https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/setup).
+This link can be found in the official Adafruit <a href="https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/setup" target="_blank">guide</a>.

 #### 11) Install Adafruit Boards in Arduino
-To install the Adafruit Boards in Arduino IDE go to  “Tools”, “Board”, access the “Board Manager” and follow the steps in the official Adafruit [guide](https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/using-with-arduino-ide).
+To install the Adafruit Boards in Arduino IDE go to  “Tools”, “Board”, access the “Board Manager” and follow the steps in the official Adafruit <a href="https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/using-with-arduino-ide" target="_blank">guide</a>.

 #### 12) Download & Install Weather Station library
-To download the Weather Station library go the [Waziup Github](https://github.com/Waziup/WAZIUP-WeatherStation), click on “Clone or download” green button located in the right side and choose “Download Zip” option to download the “WAZIUP-WeatherStation-master.zip” file.
+To download the Weather Station library go the <a href="https://github.com/Waziup/WAZIUP-WeatherStation" target="_blank">Waziup Github</a>, click on “Clone or download” green button located in the right side and choose “Download Zip” option to download the “WAZIUP-WeatherStation-master.zip” file.
 To install the Weather Station library go to, in Arduino IDE, “Sketch”, “Include Library” and click in the “Add .ZIP Library” option.
 Will appear a window where need to be added the zip file.

 #### 13) Open Weather Station example code